opentdf/docs/docs/components/authorization/overview.md

 }
 ```

-In this response, there are four entries—one for each combination of entity chain and resource attribute set.
+In this response, there are four entries — one for each combination of entity chain and resource attribute set.
 The decision determines whether an entity chain is permitted to access resources with a given attribute set.
 For example, Bob and Alice do not have access to "ra-set-1", but Client1, being an environment entity, is automatically granted **DECISION_PERMIT** because environment entities are excluded from attribute-based decisions.